JasonBock/Rocks/docs/notes/212 - Rocks Engine v3.md

 * On all the models, ensure all properties are EquatableArray<>, NOT ImmutableArray<>
 * Remove unnecessary usings everywhere
 * ConfigurationValues should go away
-* Add these projects back in:
+* DONE - Add these projects back in:
     * DONE - Rocks.IntegrationTests
     * DONE - Rocks.CodeGenerationTests
-    * Rocks.Performance
+    * DONE - Rocks.Performance
-    * Rocks.PerformanceTests
+    * DONE - Rocks.PerformanceTests